-"Following the introduction of CASL in 2014 the CRTC has been keeping close eye on both Canadian and international companies sending out unsolicited commercial e-mails.
-This initiative has now been toughened with the updating of the legislation, and the potential penalties are severe.
+"Following the introduction of CASL in 2014 the CRTC has been keeping close eye on both Canadian and international companies sending out unsolicited commercial emails.
 Our updated analysis is designed to help professionals understand the many pitfalls, and minimize risk.
 This is a valuable resource for in-house legal counsel, sales & marketing executives, IT administrators, auditors, and executives who handle risk management and corporate liability."

 About Specialty Technical Publishers